As a couples therapist, the new year makes me feel sentimental because it offers couples the chance of renewal and reinvigoration.

 It’s normal to have had both highs and lows during your year as a couple.
 What matters most is how you both tell the story of your relationship.

 Was the summer hard?
 Did you both learn something from it?
 Or do you both still have feelings of resentment and hurt?
 Figure out how to weave a story in a way that glorifies the struggle.
-The feeling that you have “emerged stronger” in 2017 is a narrative that pulls you together, rather than pushes you apart.
+The feeling that you have “emerged stronger” in the new year is a narrative that pulls you together, rather than pushes you apart.

 - Do you have any leftover hurt from our arguments this year?